mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ### Path to log file

  The path to your cloud log file.
+Your cloud activity log is located in `Applications/MAMP PRO/logs`

  ---